qwaneu/qwaneu.github.io/_drafts/test-driving-a-command-line-interface-in-python.md

 Nope it does not, still the same failure.
 Apparently, `click` only works with plain functions.
 I recall a trick that I used for Flask routes.
 I created a `register` method in the route classes and used inner functions.

 I move the `customers` and `list` methods to inner functions of a `register` method that takes the `invoicer_app` function as an argument.
 In Python, this is quite a small step.
-A bit of indenting, removing `self` parameters:
+Its a bit of indenting and removing `self` parameters:

 ~~~python
 class CustomerCli: